g14a/g14a.github.io/_posts/2020-11-28-migrations.md

 fi
 ```

-Although [golang-migrate](https://github.com/golang-migrate/migrate) provides support for all kinds of platforms, we use the Linux binaries as Heroku dynos are Linux containers.
+Although [golang-migrate](https://github.com/golang-migrate/migrate) supports for all kinds of platforms, we use the Linux binary as Heroku dynos are Linux containers.
 The above shell script gets the binary and stores it in the ```/tmp``` path to run it from.
 And you need your database URL in an environment variable which might already be set in your Heroku Config.

+The script performs a downward migration only if the upward migration exits with an `exit_status` other than `0`.

 Once this is done, go ahead and create a ```Procfile``` in your root directory(assuming you don't have one already) and add
 the release phase command.